aabbtree77/twinpeekz/README.md

 * Nim has const, let, var somewhat separated from ref, new and [] for the garbage-collected data on the heap.
 In addition, there exist ptr, pointer, addr, cast, dealloc, allocCStringArray, deallocCStringArray, allocShared, deallocShared, UncheckedArray, untyped, copyMem, unsafeAddr, unsafeNew, ByteAddress and pragmas to handle FFI to C. Pointers are optional.

-* Nim's major weakness, I think, is polymorphism.
-No clear sum types, only their multiple ongoing editions in some library form or inside a language which you have to follow through forums and github issues. [ref object vs object](https://forum.nim-lang.org/t/1207) is confusing and often misused which can also slow down runtime, say, 3x.
-I have no clue when it is needed or not in, say, virtual dispatch.
+* Nim's major weakness is basic polymorphism.
+No clear sum types, only their multiple ongoing editions. [ref object vs object](https://forum.nim-lang.org/t/1207) is confusing and often misused which can also slow down runtime 3x.
+I have no clue when ref object is needed in, say, a virtual dispatch.

-* There is enough OpenGL activity. [glm](https://github.com/stavenko/nim-glm) is nicer in Nim due to generics and operator overloading.
-One can use common arithmetic with vectors and matrices, negate them.
-This is a double-edged sword though, might not be easy to debug.

 You can find my Nim rewrite [here](https://github.com/aabbtree77/twinpeekz2), but I am not too excited about it.
 Nim suffers from the same problems as [Dlang](https://forum.dlang.org/thread/knidfnxodhplhgoxmilb@forum.dlang.org).
-I view these projects as research lab experiments rather than programming languages with healthy ecosystems.
-Their main forums and docs provide a lot of educational value, if you are into a design around "better C".
-[Generic types](https://nim-lang.org/docs/tut2.html#generics), [templates](https://nim-lang.org/docs/tut2.html#templates), [macros](https://nim-lang.org/docs/tut3.html)...
+I view these projects as experiments which have escaped a research lab for no reason.
+Both languages have forums and docs with a lot of educational value, if one is into "better C" and a belief that a single language can do everything.
+[Generic types](https://nim-lang.org/docs/tut2.html#generics), [templates](https://nim-lang.org/docs/tut2.html#templates), [macros](https://nim-lang.org/docs/tut3.html), [Better C](https://dlang.org/spec/betterc.html)...

-Ironically, it took me much longer to find ways around loading the GLTF in Nim than in Go, but some Nim GLTF codes looked almost like a GLTF spec, so readable and noise-free.
+Ironically, it took me much longer to find ways around loading the GLTF assets in Nim than in Go, but some Nim GLTF codes looked almost like a GLTF spec, so readable and noise-free.
 Unlike Go, or even Js/Python.

 If you can understand Russian, these two podcasts about Nim are very thorough and provide experience/insights not present in the docs: [Youtube Podlodka #282](https://www.youtube.com/watch?v=R26qjXib5i0&t=1s&ab_channel=Podlodka) and [Youtube Podlodka #288](https://www.youtube.com/watch?v=Lz3ZA7Jz6pw&t=6603s&ab_channel=Podlodka).
-I learned that Nim is also popular in writing viruses as it allows one to tap deeper into executables than most.
+I have learned that Nim is also popular in writing viruses as it allows one to tap deeper into C and executables.

+## What Language Would I Use to Rewrite This Now (2025)?

+F# feels like the best programming language ever created, if you read the blog [F# for Fun and Profit](https://fsharpforfunandprofit.com/), or experience [the ability to toggle types](https://github.com/ionide/ionide-vscode-fsharp/issues/2056) for the first time.
+Its 3rd party codes are harder to follow though, provided you find any.
+Idiomatic FP is also harder to write.
+A lot of FP is quite pointless and overly academic.

+Kotlin and Dart could easily be a new better Go now, but there are also counter arguments to that.
+Kotlin's tooling revolves around IntelliJ IDEA by JetBrains which is a paid IDE, not even VS Code, which is annoying, like the whole mobile phone industry.
+Dart's focus on Flutter and cross platform GUIs is hard to take seriously after Airbnb's story with React Native and Kotlin's growth on Android.
+Dart also barely exists outside Flutter.

+I would seriously consider C# w/wo Unity, or maybe even F#.
+None of this would make a difference...

 ## Credits, Rendering Frameworks I Have Tried, Many Thanks To: